 We have audited the accompanying combined balance sheets of The Microwave Communications Division of Harris Corporation and subsidiaries as of June 30, 2006 and July 1, 2005, and the related combined statements of operations, cash flows, and comprehensive income (loss) and division equity, for each of the three years in the period ended June 30, 2006.
-Our audits also included the financial statement schedule on page F-35.
+Our audits also included the financial statement schedule listed in the Index at Item 21(b).
 These financial statements and schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedule based on our audits
+Our responsibility is to express an opinion on these financial statements and schedule based on our audits.